Zyndric/pathtools/README.md

 pathtools feature a light-weight test framework.
 It counts expect_from calls in test_*.m functions in the test folder.
 Execute one test_*.m suite by calling single_suite, or all test suites by calling all_suites.
+Lute distinguishes errors and failures.
+Failures are non-matches between actual and expected output in expect_* calls.
+Errors are thrown by the functions given to expect_* themselves.

+Standard output will be collected.
+Also, error and failure messages get collected.

+By defining an expect_from call as test case, we are saved from parsing the subfunction list.
+We have no proper test case names though.

 TODO
 ----

 - Function documentation
-- Wrap function call in expect_from with try block.
-Catch exception and count as error.
-Count inconsistencies in results as failure.
-This lets test suites continue even though one of their test cases fails.
-Also capture output via evalc and report.
-By defining an expect_from call as test case, we are saved from parsing the subfunction list.
-We have no proper test case names though.
+- make expect_error testcase-collector aware
+- handle testsuite errors outside exepct_* calls cleverly